jeetscmaker/Javascript/README.md

 # Javascript
-This repository is for coding and practicing Javascript stuff.
+This repository is for coding and practicing Javascript stuff and Javascript projects.
+A blend of core Javascript, jQuery, Angular and React projects.